smusimham/MSDS-CaseStudy1/caseStudy1Paper.md

 ##  $ Short.Name                                       : chr  "Aruba" "Andorra" "Afghanistan" "Angola" ...
 ##
 ## > message("Observations while reading the Federal Stats raw data file:
 ## + a.
-GDP data file contains Federal Stats on Income and some census survey dat ..." ...
-[TRUNCATED]
+GDP data file contains Federal Stats on Income and some census survey data with 234 observations.
+## + b.
+The file has appropriate headers and kept it while reading
+## + c.
+Only Contry Code and Income Group has relavent and useful data for analysis
+## + d.
+The file contains various other data, incomplete, which is not be required for final analysis")
 ```

 ```